A marble bust of a Roman in a split teal and pink two-tone treatment

 For how can you ever develop an excellent character in a comfortable life without challenge?

-If we practice Stoicism, we can use any challenge as a training device to practice acting in the world with greater virtue.
+If we practise Stoicism, we can use any challenge as a training device to practise acting in the world with greater virtue.

 Every time you encounter a challenge in life, remember that nature has equipped you with the resources to deal with it.

-You could say that every challenge brings with it a gift: the perfect opportunity for you to practice virtue.
+You could say that every challenge brings with it a gift: the perfect opportunity for you to practise virtue.

 For example: